crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 - **Stateless Firewall:** Looks at each network packet in isolation.
 It doesn't remember previous packets.
 A rule like "allow TCP port 80" means _all_ packets to port 80 are allowed, regardless of whether they are part of a new connection or a random malicious packet.

-- **Stateful Firewall:** Tracks the state of active connections (e.g., SYN, SYN-ACK, ESTABLISHED, RELATED, FIN).
+- **Stateful Firewall:** Tracks the state of active connections (e.g., SYN, SYN-ACK, ESTABLISHED, RELATED, FIN) to make dynamic decisions.
+A stateful firewall understands sessions.
 It can tell the difference between an outgoing request to a web server and the returning traffic, and it can automatically allow the return traffic for an established session.
 This is a fundamental security improvement.

 ### Analysis of Each Firewall